jeremyferguson/audit-synth/README.md

 To run DExScore manually, use the scripts `manual_sports.sh` and `manual_music.sh` to run the sports and music tasks, respectively. `manual_music.sh` will error if Pygame is not installed.

 ## Evaluations
 To reproduce the evaluations described in our paper, run `eval_all.sh`.
-This will take several hours to run, so be warned.
+This will take several hours to run.
 To reproduce all the plots but with a smaller sample size, run `eval_small.sh`